-- To qualify to compete in wheelchair events, the athlete must require use of a wheelchair for every day movement. - 2.
-Non-motorized wheelchair participants may enter up to three events.
-(Events must be non-motorized wheelchair, the softball throw or wheelchair shot put and/or mini jav). - 3.
-Athletes shall start with the first two wheels behind the start line plane. - 4.
-Motorized wheelchairs shall not be allowed in regular wheelchair races. - 5.
-Only athletes who ambulate by use of a non-motorized wheelchair may participate in these events. - 6.
-Athletes shall not be pushed, pulled or otherwise assisted during these events. - 7.
-Bicycles, tricycles or similar vehicles powered via chain-driven propulsion are not legal wheelchairs and will not be allowed entry into non-motorized wheelchair competition. - 8.
-The lanes for the wheelchair events shall be made two track-lanes wide. - 9.
-25m and 100m non-motorized wheelchair races - a.
+- 1. To qualify to compete in wheelchair events, the athlete must require use of a wheelchair for every day movement. - 2.
+Athletes shall start with the first two wheels behind the start line plane. - 3.
+Motorized wheelchairs shall not be allowed in regular wheelchair races. - 4.
+Only athletes who ambulate by use of a non-motorized wheelchair may participate in these events. - 5.
+Athletes shall not be pushed, pulled or otherwise assisted during these events. - 6.
+Bicycles, tricycles or similar vehicles powered via chain-driven propulsion are not legal wheelchairs and will not be allowed entry into non-motorized wheelchair competition. - 7.
+The lanes for the wheelchair events shall be made two track-lanes wide. - 8.
+25m Non-Motorized Wheelchair Race - a.
 Competitors start with the first two wheels behind the start line plane. - b.
 A competitor completes the race when the leading wheels cross the finish line plane. - c.
 Each competitor must keep in his/her lane from start to finish and may not interfere, obstruct or impede the progress of another competitor.
-Infractions, at the discretion of the judges, may result in disqualification. - 10.
+Infractions, at the discretion of the judges, may result in disqualification. - 9.
 30m Non-Motorized Wheelchair Slalom - a.
 The slalom race shall consist of competitors maneuvering through five cones.
 Beginning at the start line, place one cone in each lane at five-meter intervals.
 Cones should be placed in the middle of the lanes.
 Competitors must go in between all cones or be disqualified. - b.
 No penalty will be incurred by touching a cone.
 Knocking down or displacing a cone constitutes a violation and a three-second penalty will be assessed per infraction.